drud/quicksprint/DRUPAL_SPRINTUSER_README.md

 <a name="extract-files"></a>
 ### 2. drupal_sprint_package directory

-Extract the drupal_sprint_package.RELEASE.zip file, and open or browse to the "drupal_sprint_package" directory.
+Extract the drupal_sprint_package.RELEASE.zip file, and open or browse the contents.
+This is the sprint package directory.

-Extract the quicksprint_thirdparty_installs.RELEASE.zip if downloaded, and open or browse to the extracted directory (also called "drupal_sprint_package" or "drupal_sprint_package 2")
+Extract the quicksprint_thirdparty_installs.RELEASE.zip if downloaded, and open or browse the contents and find the /installs folder.
+This is the third party installs directory.

 <a name="install"></a>
 ### 3. Install Docker and Other Requirements